jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 ### Two types of capacity:

-* **Certified Capacity:** higher security based on no access of the farmer to his own ThreeFold certified hardware.
-It will therefore achieve a higher price (available in Q2 2019)
+* **Certified Capacity:** Underlying hardware is locked such that nobody (including the owner, farmer) can access and configure low level BIOS and other features.
+It is a black box to the farmer and anyone that has physical access to the machine.
+The only control a farmer has over certified capacity is turning it on or off.
+It will therefore achieve a very level of security for consumers and will yield a higher capacity sales price (available in Q2 2019)

 * **Uncertified Capacity:** farmer can still access hardware which means lower security and lower price